Website is Building in Progress =)

 When Big Sacrifice Feels Easier Than Daily Faithfulness

+There is something compelling about grand gestures.
 Big missions.
 Big sacrifices.
 Big moments that feel clear and measurable.

 The ordinary asks for a different kind of humility.
 It does not draw attention.
 It does not feel heroic.
 It cannot easily be framed as spiritual achievement.
 And yet, this is where compounding quietly does its work.